oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/visualizing-with-grafana-lab.md

 You can refresh the graph using the refresh icon if you added some new data

-  5. Click the time selector and chose a time period where you have data
+  5. Click the time selector and chose a time period where you have data (In this case I'm going for the last hour)

   ![grafana-new-dashboard-first-panel-add-query-select-time-window](images/grafana-new-dashboard-first-panel-add-query-select-time-window.png)